 As adults, we all treasure our independence.
 Giving that up is one of the most difficult aspects of growing older.

-Being able to stay in your own home, maintain your own schedule and to continue doing the things you love to do – in your home – are priceless.
+Being able to stay in your own home, maintain your own schedule, and to continue doing the things you love to do – in your home – are key benefits of aging in place.

 5. Personalization Of Safety Modifications